Why We Built a Better Personality Assessment for Agile Teams

 - Rigorous Science: We noticed that the most popular personality assessments on the market were unreliable and had never accomplished much rigor in their validity.
 Even more concerning, and still valid today, managers make career-changing decisions using personality assessments that may not produce the same results a week later.

-- Fast: We wanted to push the edge of modern scientific methods and build a highly reliable assessment that is fast enough to pass the short attention span of contemporary work life.
+- Fast: We wanted to push the edge of modern scientific methods and build a highly reliable assessment tool that is fast enough to pass the short attention span of contemporary work life.

 - Playful: Personality is personal, and changing well-worn patterns can be daunting.
 To make it easier, we decided that the approach had to be fun and playful.
 Our goal was to get people laughing at themselves and with each other, which would serve to improve teamwork.

 - Reduce Biases: One of our biggest concerns was that we often don’t see ourselves clearly and need some input from others.
 But biases can be projected onto others with the “be like me” mindset.
-We built a second assessment that we designed to reduce biases from others while giving us valuable feedback about observations by others that we might miss in ourselves.
+We built a second agile assessment that we designed to reduce biases from others while giving us valuable feedback about observations by others that we might miss in ourselves.

 - Dynamic: To stand the test of time, we also wanted to design a suite of tools that grow with us over the years as our personality evolves with character strength development.
 It had to be highly actionable, help you see how much you’ve changed due to the context or role, and grow relationships by understanding the four most common patterns of behavior at work.